crossplane/crossplane/design/one-pager-ignore-changes.md

 ### PartialControl management policy + initProvider

-Proposed solution is to use the new [managementPolicy] field which came with the [ObserveOnly] feature and add a new management policy that will skip late initialization.
+Proposed solution is to use the new [managementPolicies] field which came with the [ObserveOnly] feature and add a new management policy that will skip late initialization.
 The loss the information that the late initialization was providing would be offset by the `status.atProvider`